dphayes62/mycode/README.md

 # mycode
 my code
 Editing the readme in mycode branch.
-Another edit on the same branch
+Another edit on the same branch.
+More editing